TerriaJS/terriajs/doc/contributing/frontend-style-guide.md

-This additional level of abstraction means we get to more freely refactor what `selectHelpMenuItem` does, not having to trace down every use of it across the app but also the ability to
+This additional level of abstraction means we get to more freely refactor what `selectHelpMenuItem` does, not having to trace down every use of it across the app but also the ability to compose actions that call a group of actions together.

 ### When to use a class or function component
 The React ecosystem at large heavily utilises composition, but at our model